 Rigid Workplace Policies

-After 2020 saw most companies adapt to remote working, more and more companies are beginning to offer more flexible working options, and being bound by a strict 9-5 structure is now not as desirable to employees.
+After 2021 saw most companies continue to embrace remote working, more and more companies are beginning to offer more flexible working options, and being bound by a strict 9-5 structure is now not as desirable to employees.

 Voices Not Being Heard